seL4/camkes-tool/docs/index.md

 Generally, a component should be created as a global component unless there's some good reason not to.
 Applications should consist of a (usually) small number of control components, and possibly some application specific utility components.
-When possible, utility components should be generalized and placed in a global component repository.
+When possible, utility components should be generalised and placed in a global component repository.

 All procedural interfaces used or provided by global components should be